AsianKoala/koawalib/README.md

 ## Example usage
 koawalib-quickstart is coming (eventually)
-In the mean time here is how I used it in my [codebase](https://github.com/14607/FF-Private/tree/master/TeamCode/src/main/java/asiankoala/ftc21/v3)
+In the mean time here is how I used it in my [codebase](https://github.com/14607/FF-Private/tree/master/TeamCode/src/main/java/asiankoala/ftc2021)

-## Documentation
-documentation is also coming (eventually)